 3) Having A Safe Place

 You cannot heal in the same environment that caused you damage.
-Neither can you get better if you have to deal with even ordinary daily stress of work, raising kids, and other social commitments.
+Neither can you get better if you have to deal with even the ordinary daily stress of work, raising kids, and other social commitments.
 Your brain needs to rewire the faulty program and re-calibrate.
-This can be achieved more quickly in a zero stress environment.
+This can be achieved more quickly in a zero-stress environment.

 Noise feels like static in the brain, and can quickly overwhelm someone dealing with trauma.
 A calm environment is crucial to feel safe.
 Some studies show that trauma survivors need up to two hours a day of total silence to decompress and recover.